-3. The jack body contains a piston, the head of which has two grooves, each carrying two split piston rings backed by an inner sealing ring.
+2. The jack body contains a piston, the head of which has two grooves each carrying two split piston rings backed by an inner seating ring.
 The piston ram passes out through the seals fitted into the jack body and the end is notched to accept the release unit pawl.

-4. The piston chamber is closed by an extension end which screws into the jack body, a seal preventing fluid leakage between the extension end and the body.
-The extension end is located by a dowel attached to the identification plate and is locked by a screwed collar, the collar being locked by a locking washer peened into slots in the collar and the jack body.
+3. The piston chamber is closed by an extension end which screws into the jack body, a seal prevents fluid leakage between the extension end and the body.
+The extension end is located by a dowel attached to the identification plate and is locked by a screwed collar, the collar is locked by a locking washer peened into slots in the collar and the jack body.
 Seals fitted to the grooves within the extension end bore prevent fluid leakage between the extension end and the ram; a vent hole in the extension end also serves to prevent the accumulation of fluid should there be seepage past the seals.
 The extension end terminates in an eye, fitted with a bearing and two flanged ferrules, the ferrules are pressed one from each side into the bearing inner race.

-5. Each end of the piston chamber is connected to one of the jack platform connecting piece orifices by an internal duct formed by inter-communicating drillings, blanking plugs being used where necessary.
+4. Each end of the piston chamber is connected to one of the jack platform connecting piece orifices by an internal duct formed by inter-communicating drillings, the longer duct is blanked at its outer end by a screwed plug and sealing washer fitted at the ram end of the body.
 The inner ends of the two ducts are in inter-communication with each other but, in normal operation, are sealed one from the other by a pressure-held by-pass valve.
-The valve housing, which is threaded to accept a banjo connection, is bolted to the side of the jack platform.
-A seal in the jack body counterbore, located by a special washer, prevents fluid leakage between body and valve housing.
+The valve housing, which is threaded to accept a banjo connection, is bolted to the side of the jack platform and a seal, located by a special washer in the body counterbore, prevents leakage between the body and valve housing.
 The two connecting pieces, each of which carries two seals, serve to make the fluid connections to the servo valve.